 Laboratory personnel who work with radioactive material are required to be listed on the application.
-In order to update the laboratory personnel list, a "Training Certification" form must be submitted to the Office of Radiation Safety.
+To update the laboratory personnel list, a "Training Certification" form must be submitted to the Office of Radiation Safety.
 In addition, labs are required to update their Radiation Safety Training Certificate form and list of lab personnel.